idfumg/requests11/README.md

 auto response = Get(service, "https://some_url", ssl_certs);
 </code></pre>

+Also there are features for working with ceritificates and private keys files.
 You can adjust request way you want using type_t parameters or user defined literals.
 <pre><code>
 auto response = Get(service, "https://some_url", "a=1&b=2"_params, "443"_port);